GCBallesteros/quaternions/docs/dsl/classes/orientedPoint.md

 | `config`  | `CameraConfig` | Configuration object containing camera orientation and FOV      |

 The camera will be oriented according to the configuration's orientation quaternion and use the specified field of view.
 Throws an error if a camera named "_camera" already exists in the group.

+See the [`CameraConfig`](/dsl/classes/cameraConfig) documentation for details on the configuration options.

 ## Usage